 Interviewees indicated that in a few cases First Nations have requested 'consultation fees' with companies before traditional use information is shared and business activities can be conducted.
-While in the oil and gas sector such short-term arrangements are understood as acceptable costs of business for larger companies, many smaller players cannot afford the First Nation fees, nor do the First Nations have the capacity to deal with the wide range of companies operating in their territory.
+Indeed, consultation requires resources which First Nations may not have, so financial support has to come from somewhere.
+In the oil and gas sector such short-term arrangements are understood as acceptable costs of business for larger companies, but many smaller players state that they cannot afford the First Nation fees.
+On the other hand First Nations have limited capacity to deal with the wide range of large and small companies operating in their territory.
 Forestry companies also argue that they lack the resources of the oil and gas sector and that the costs of consultation in this manner can be too high.
 Many companies would rather ensure that their contributions are also used in a strategic manner that develops First Nation capacity in the forestry or oil and gas sector, rather than being used for other community purposes.
 Traditionally the Province has not stayed clear of this process, seeing it as largely a 'business' question, but it has now determined that a better course is to try to find means acceptable to First Nations to gather traditional use information and share it in a more coordinated manner.

 One of the goals of the draft consultation policy that is under development is thus to develop an efficient process by which companies can use data from First Nations' traditional use studies in such a way that protects it from wide dissemination but does not impede the pace of resource development.
 In this regard, the Alberta government has established a fund of \$750,000 per year over three years to conduct 'traditional use studies' in a number of First Nations across the province (note that the term 'land' is not used, so as not to spur land claims).
 The studies attempt to capture traditional ecological knowledge while it still exists, in order to determine the most important First Nation land-use values in areas beyond reserve lands.
 The oil and gas and forestry industries, INAC, Alberta Aboriginal Affairs, and the Canadian Forestry Service are all involved in the process.
-Access to the data which is collected is sensitive and will be restricted, however, because it could affect negotiations around TLEs and could endanger the identified sites.
+Access to the data which is collected is sensitive and will be restricted, however, because it could affect negotiations around TLEs and could endanger the identified sites if the information spreads.
 A Model Forest initiative in the foothills region in which West Fraser, the Canadian Association of Petroleum Producers, and a number of Aboriginal communities are taking part is also considering related issues.
 The results of these exercises will be useful to resource industry players and First Nations nationwide.